 Using

-A newly turfed lawn can come into use around week four in the growing season.
-In cool conditions it will take longer so check by seeing if an edge or corner of turf can be lifted by tugging upwards on the grass.
-If it’s well glued down then start enjoying it.
-As with seed take it steady to begin with and build up to normal use over the following two months.
+A newly turfed lawn can be used around week four in the growing season.
+In cool conditions, it will take longer, so check by seeing if an edge or corner of turf can be lifted by tugging upwards on the grass.
+If it’s well glued down, then start enjoying it.
+As with seed, take it steady to begin with and build up to normal use over the following two months.

 Feeding and Lawn Care